ibm-ecosystem-engineering/OpenshiftVirtualization/README.md

 ***Step 8:***

-Once you started the VM the Final Cobnfiguration page will appear.
+Once you started the VM the final configuration page will appear.
 Select **License Information** and click the agreement.

 <img src="images/finalconfiguration.png" width="900" >